Astro3207/UnderTheSea/README.md

 Things to prepare BEFORE ascending:
 - Load up codpiece with unblemished pearl
+- Have all of the underwater maps done
+- Have a damp old wallet (not required but saves a turn)
 - Have black crayon golem and unholy diver in combat lover's locket
-- Have all of the underwater maps done
-- Have a damp old wallet

 I'm definitely missing some, but here's stuff off the top of my head: